 Jonah recalls three things: God's agency in his suffering, his cry to the Lord, and his experience of utter destruction.
-These are chiastic, with the disaster on the edges and his response in the center.
+These themes form a chiasm, with the disaster on the edges and his response in the center.

 3, God's Agency in his Suffering